Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 Human error in the interpretation of results has long plagued the accurate measuring of concussions and traumatic brain injuries and, in particular, measuring recovery.
 Fortunately, extensive computer testing has been created in an attempt to provide alternative means to assess and evaluate concussions.

-One of the most popular of the computerized concussion and traumatic brain injury tests is known as the ImPACT test, which stands for Immediate Post-Concussion Assessment and Cognitive Testing.
-It isn’t one test, but rather an online computerized neuropsychological test battery that has three basic components.
+One of the most popular computerized concussion and traumatic brain injury tests is known as the ImPACT test, which stands for Immediate Post-Concussion Assessment and Cognitive Testing.
+It isn’t one test but an online computerized neuropsychological test battery with three essential components.
 The first component is a demographic section to help ascertain prior history, neurological disorders, and similar factors that could skew testing.